 The Folded Flag Foundation

-Our future depends on the well-being of our next generation.
 Black Knight supports various education and internship opportunities to demonstrate how deeply we care about developing smart, talented youth in our communities.

 In 2020, donations to programs and events tailored to childhood and teen development programs exceeded $125,000.
 These initiatives were not only based near our headquarters in Jacksonville, Florida, but across the nation.
-Our employees were inspired to get involved with efforts like the Big Brothers Big Sisters of Northeast Florida, which matches children ages 6 to 18 with mentors in their community.
+Our employees were inspired to get involved with efforts such as the Big Brothers Big Sisters of Northeast Florida, which matches children ages 6 to 18 with mentors in their community.
 Knights also served on boards of development-centered programs such as Communities in Schools of Jacksonville, which empowers students to stay in school by coordinating resources tailored to each child’s needs.

 This past summer, Black Knight partnered with the Girl Scouts of Northeast Florida for its week-long virtual STEM summer camp program.
 More than 30 girls listened to Black Knight subject-matter experts as they discussed the importance of cybersecurity, data privacy and careers in these fields.